An Improved Subquadratic Bound for Online Bisection: Preliminaries

-\subparagraph{Component-preserving framework.}
+\subparagraph{Component-Preserving Framework.}

 A~natural way of tackling the problem is to split requests into epochs.
 In a single epoch, an~online algorithm \ALG treats requests as edges connecting requested element pairs.
 Edges in a~single epoch induce connected components of elements.
 A \emph{component-preserving} algorithm always keeps elements of each component in the same cluster.
-If it is no longer possible, the current epoch ends, all edges are removed (each element is now in its own single connected component), and a new epoch begins with the next step.
+If it is no longer possible, the current epoch ends, all edges are removed (each element is now in its own singleton component), and a new epoch begins with the next step.
 We note that the currently best $O(n^2)$-competitive deterministic algorithm of~\cite{AvLoPS16} is component-preserving.

 Now, we recast the online bisection problem assuming that we analyze a component-preserving algorithm \ALG.
 First, observe that \ALG completely ignores all intra-component requests (they also incur no cost on \ALG).
-Consequently, we may assume that the input for \ALG (within a single epoch) is a sequence of component sets $\C_t$, where: \begin{itemize} \item $\C_0$ is the initial set of $n$ singleton components \item $\C_t$ (presented in step $t \geq 1$) is created from $\C_{t-1}$ by merging two of its components, e.g., if $c_x$ and $c_y$ are merged into component~$c_z$, then $\C_t = \C_{t-1} \cup \{c_z\} \setminus \{c_x,c_y\}$. \end{itemize}
+Consequently, we may assume that the input for \ALG (within a single epoch) is a sequence of component sets $\C_t$, where: \begin{itemize} \item $\C_0$ is the initial set of $n$ singleton components; \item $\C_t$ (presented in step $t \geq 1$) is created from $\C_{t-1}$ by merging two of its components, denoted $c^t_x$ and $c^t_y$.
+They are merged into a component, denoted $c^t_z$, i.e.